-Trivia: Kevin Smith wrote the part of Jay specifically for Jason Mewes, and based the character almost entirely off of him.
-Despite it being a nearly exact replica of himself, Jason was terrified at having to "act" it out in front of the camera.
+Trivia: Kevin Smith wrote the part of Jay specifically for Jason Mewes, basing the character almost entirely on him.
+Despite the nearly exact replica of himself, Jason was terrified at having to "act" it out in front of the camera.
 Kevin gave a months worth of lessons to Jason in how to act like Jason Mewes.
 They even had to get him drunk before almost every take just so he wouldn't tense up.
 He was so camera shy that during the scene where Jay and Silent Bob dance there are no crew members around.
-They had to turn the camera on, then everyone went into the RST Video so he could dance by himself.
+The crew turned the camera on, then everyone went into the RST Video so he could dance by himself.

 Trivia: When Randall is on the phone, listing all of the porn movies he wants to order, Jeff Anderson wasn't in the same room as the actress playing the Happy Scrappy mother.
 Anderson refused to read the list of porno movies in front of her (and particularly in front of the child).
 The reaction shots of the mother were obtained by reading the list to her.

 Trivia: Jeff Anderson had absolutely no acting experience prior to this film, and really never wanted to be in it.
 He was friends with Kevin Smith, and actually auditioned for the part of Jay, almost as a joke.
 Of course he didn't get it, but a few weeks later Kevin called him and asked him to read for Randall (whom Smith had written for himself, hence Randall having all the best jokes).
 Smith thought he was dead on for the part of Randall and gave it to him, and then decided to take the part of Silent Bob for himself.